 Below the map view is the text scroll.
 All events that happen in the game will be described here in detail.

-Tap on the stats bar or on your hero in the center of the map view to show the main menu:
+Tap on your hero in the center of the map view to show the main menu:

 Allows you to use a disposable item.

 Rations, Potions, and Elixirs heal you a little, a lot, or entirely.

 Antidote and Holy Water remove poisons and curses.